summer-solutions/orm/README.md

 ## Defining database and cache pool connections

-First you need to define connections to all databases.
+First you need to define config.
 You should do it once, when your application starts.

 ```go